-India’s leap to AI Maturity begins with skills as Agentic AI expected to redefine 10.35 million jobs by 2030: New ServiceNow Report 2025 - Express Computer
+India’s leap to AI Maturity begins with skills as Agentic AI expected to redefine 10.35 million jobs by 2030: New ServiceNow report 2025 - Express Computer

 While India’s AI journey is gaining remarkable momentum, challenges remain.
 Data security tops the list of concerns for 30% of Indian enterprises—the highest in the region.
 Additionally, 26% of organisations remain unclear about the future skillsets required, highlighting the urgent need for strategic foresight and structured, cross-functional reskilling pathways.

-To truly harness its potential, Indian enterprises must equip employees not only to review AI outputs, but to actively interrogate the processes and data that shape them.
-Becoming an AI‑powered organisation means building with trust, fostering autonomy, and seamlessly integrating AI to elevate human potential across roles.
+To truly harness its potential, Indian enterprises must equip employees not only to review AI outputs but to interrogate the processes and data that shape them actively.
+Becoming an AI-powered organisation means building with trust, fostering autonomy, and seamlessly integrating AI to elevate human potential across roles.

-As India transitions from a labour‑centric to an AI‑powered economy, it has a historic opportunity to set global benchmarks in responsible innovation, unlocking the full power of its talent potential.
+As India transitions from a labour-centric to an AI-powered economy, it has a historic opportunity to set global benchmarks in responsible innovation, unlocking the full potential of its talent.